 GetResponse vs. Brevo

 Brevo is a strong pick for businesses looking for an easy-to-use, multichannel marketing platform with a generous free plan and built-in features like SMS and transactional emails.
-It’s especially appealing for small teams that want solid automation without a steep learning curve.
+Brevo might be better than GetResponse for small teams that want solid automation without a steep learning curve.

-However, if your focus is on scaling complex campaigns with tools like conversion funnels, webinars, and advanced tracking and reporting, you might want to look for Brevo alternatives like GetResponse.
+However, if your focus is on scaling complex campaigns with tools like conversion funnels, webinars, and advanced tracking and reporting, you might want to look at other email marketing software alternatives like GetResponse.

 With Sender, it’s free as long as you want it